On separable permutations and three other pairs in the Schr\"oder class: Introduction

-It is well known that there are exactly ten symmetry classes of pairs of patterns of size 4 whose avoidance classes are counted by the large Schr\"oder numbers (see Kremer~\cite{Kremer2000} and Kremer--Shiu~\cite{KremerShiu03}).
+which are known to enumerate, for instance, the lattice paths from $(0,0)$ to $(2n,0)$ that use the steps $(1,1)$, $(1,-1)$, and $(2,0)$ and never go below the horizontal axis.
+The pair $\{2413,3142\}$ is not alone in this respect: there are exactly ten symmetry classes of pattern pairs of size 4 whose avoidance classes are counted by these numbers (see Kremer~\cite{Kremer2000} and Kremer--Shiu~\cite{KremerShiu03}).

 In previous work~\cite{GLW24}, we introduced a type of statistics, which we called \emph{positional statistics}, to study the class of $1324$-avoiding permutations.
 The main idea is to track the relative positions of specific entries in a permutation, such as the distance between the smallest and largest elements, or the position of the minimum.
 As a proof of concept, in this paper, we apply various types of positional statistics to four families of pattern-avoiding permutations counted by the large Schr\"oder numbers.
 We focus on $\Av(2413,3142)$ (separable permutations), and the classes $\Av(1324,1423)$, $\Av(1423,2413)$, and $\Av(1324,2134)$.

 For each class, we derive multivariate generating functions that refine the enumeration according to positional constraints.
 As a byproduct, we obtain alternative proofs for the total enumeration of these classes.
 Our approach combines structural decompositions of the permutations with the kernel method to solve the resulting functional equations.